Starttoaster/cloudflare-ddns/README.md

 # cloudflare-ddns
 Script to set up Cloudflare dynamic DNS.
 Dynamic DNS is a service that ensures that your domain's A Records are always pointing at the correct IP address.
 Should your webserver's IP address ever change, this script (while ran on the same machine as the webserver) ensures that your records always match the server's IP address.
-This is most useful if set up in crontab to run automatically in a time interval.
+This is most useful if set as a scheduled task in crontab.

 ### Pre-requisite Knowledge

   1. This seems obvious but you need a domain through Cloudflare.
-You also need to set up 1 or more A Records in their DNS page.
+You also need to set up one or more A Records in their DNS page.
 Note: This script does not add new A Records, it only keeps current ones updated with your current IP address.

   2. Account Email -- This is just the email address your Cloudflare account is under.